 - Honey.
 The Honey browser extension automatically applies coupons for thousands of stores, saving you the hassle of digging up coupon codes yourself.
 On Walmart.com, Honey users also earn up to 4% cash back on regular purchases and up to a $5 bonus for signing up for Walmart+.
 You can redeem your cash back, called Honey Gold, for gift cards to retailers like Amazon, Target, and Walmart itself.
 You need 1,000 Gold, or $10, to redeem a gift card.
 Read our Honey review for more information.

 - Capital One Shopping.
 Like Honey, Capital One Shopping (formerly Wikibuy) automatically applies coupon codes at thousands of retailers.
-You also earn up to 2% back in shopping rewards at Walmart.com.
-Rewards appears in your account as credits.
-You can redeem credits for free gift cards to companies like Macy’s, Kohl’s, and Walmart.
+You can also earn a percentage of your cart total back in Capital One Shopping Rewards at Walmart.com.
+Rewards appear in your account and you can redeem them for free gift cards to companies like Macy’s, Kohl’s, and Walmart.
 Most gift cards require $5 or $10 to redeem.
 Read our Capital One Shopping review for more information.

 It’s worth noting that Honey and Capital One Shopping also have built-in price-comparison tools.
-That means both extensions notify you at checkout if they find the same product you’re shopping for at a lower price from a different retailer.
+That means both extensions notify you if they find the same product you’re shopping for on Amazon at a lower price from a different retailer.